G7DAO/waiting-list-manager/SRS.md

 The intended audience for this specification is any game developer who wishes to create a web 3.0 waiting-list for their game.
 Other audiences that may benefit from this specification are NFT Creators, Crypto Marketing Developers, DeFi Developers or other Web 3.0 Developers wishing to create a waiting list for a project.
 ### 1.4 Product Scope
 This product has several important properties or areas of concern.
 * Interface for building player lists for your game.
-Deployed as a Dapp or integrated into your existing app.
+Deployed as a Wapp, a Dapp or integrated into your existing app.
 * Interface for monitoring and interacting with player lists.
-Deployed as a Dapp or integrated into your existing app.
+Deployed as a Wapp, a Dapp or integrated into your existing app.
 * Programmatic monitoring of lists and interacting with player lists via CLI & API.
 * Player incentive system that create incentives for players to join your lists.
 Including NFT giveaway or pre-sale.
 * Smart Contract and Blockchain deployment.
 * Rewards systems such as discord badges, early access to other projects, etc
 * 3rd party integration such as discord, twitter, etc
+* Serverless Deployment examples and Distributed Databases examples
 ### 1.5 References
 * [Semantic Versioning 2.0.0](https://semver.org/)
 ## Overall Description
 ### 2.1 Product Perspective
-This product is a stand-alone, open sourced project that is designed to give game developers and marketing developers the tools needed to create and manage lists of players waiting to gain access to a specific game using web 3.0 technologies.
+This project includes several examples of open sourced, stand-alone apps that are designed to give game developers and marketing developers the tools needed to create and manage lists of players waiting to gain access to a specific game using web 3.0 technologies.
 Developers can pick and choose how much of the project they wish to implement.
-From the most basic installation that just uses smart contracts to an advanced installation that includes all the bells and whistles.
-The project uses a decentralized architecture to create and store lists.
+From the most basic installation that just uses a plugin to an advanced installation that includes all the bells and whistles.
+The project uses a decentralized and distributed architectures to create and store lists.
 ### 2.2 Product Functionality
-Summary of the primary functions performed by this product.
+Summary of the functionality that is being proposed for this project.
+Yes.. it's aspirational.
+* Web App with Web3 Authentication and Off-Chain list storage.
+* Web App with Web3 Authentication and On-Chain list storage.
+* Dapp with Web3 Authentication and On-Chain list storage.
+* Functioning Rest API with Web3 Authentication that handles Wapps and 3rd Party integrations.
 * Smart Contracts.
 Choose from several smart contracts you wish to use.
+* Wallets.
+Choose which wallet you wish to integrate with.
 * Blockchain.
 Choose which blockchain you wish to deploy your contract on.
 * List Builder Dapp.
 Can be deployed as is or customized.
 We provide code samples that allow you to integrate the list builder into your existing app.
-* List Manager Dapp.
+* List Manager Wapp.
 Can be deployed as is or customized.
 We provide code samples that allow you to integrate the list manager into your existing app.
 * List Builder & Manager API.
 Launch the List Builder & the List Manager as an API that you can use with existing projects.
 * Player incentive system.
 Add incentives for players to join your lists.
 Including NFT giveaway or pre-sale.
 * Player Rewards systems.
 Add rewards to players who stay on your lists such as discord badges, early access to other projects, etc